ArmasIurii/Porftolio/README.md

-# Welkome to my Portfolio
+# Welcome to my Portfolio

 This repository contains several mini-projects where i implemented and improved my knoledges in JS, CSS and HTML